OmenMon/omenmon.github.io/cli.md

 * `-Bios HasBacklight` Check if keyboard backlight is supported

+If unsupported, the call will silently fail and return a zero status.

 ### HasMemoryOverclock

 * `-Bios HasMemoryOverclock` Check if memory overclocking is supported

+If unsupported, the call will silently fail and return a zero status.

 ### HasOverclock

 * `-Bios HasOverclock` Check if overclocking is supported

+If unsupported, the call will silently fail and return a zero status.

 ### HasUndervolt

 * `-Bios HasUndervolt` Check if undervolting is supported

+If unsupported, the call will silently fail and return a zero status.

 ### Idle